huggingface/transformers/examples/research_projects/jax-projects/README.md

 has access to a TPUv3-8 for only *ca.* 10 days, so it's important to keep the scope of the project reasonable.
-While we do want each team to work on interesting projects, each team should make sure that the project goals can be achieved within the provided compute time on TPU. *E.g.*, pretraining a 11 billion parameters T5 model is not really a realistic task with just 10 days of TPUv3-8 compute.
+While we do want each team to work on interesting projects, each team should make sure that the project goals can be achieved within the provided compute time on TPU.
+For instance, pretraining a 11 billion parameters T5 model is not really a realistic task with just 10 days of TPUv3-8 compute.
 Also, it might be difficult to finish a project where the whole modeling, dataset and training code has to be written from scratch.